Open-LinaOS-Foundation/LinaOS/Documentation/vm/unevictable-lru.rst

 Introduction
 ============

-This document describes the Linux memory manager's "Unevictable LRU" infrastructure and the use of this to manage several types of "unevictable" pages.
+This document describes the LinaOS memory manager's "Unevictable LRU" infrastructure and the use of this to manage several types of "unevictable" pages.